 Check most linked sites and linked anchor texts

 In search console you will find the tab "Left".
-There you can see the widget External Links -> Most sites Links .
+There you see the widget External Links -> Most Links sites.
 Open this report:

 Now you can see which of the URLs on your website are most linked by others.
 Usually your homepage "/" will be the most frequently linked.
 This has the simple background that people prefer to link brands instead of whole word groups.
 And that's a good thing.
 I'll explain why in a moment.

 First, however, we are interested in the number of links that refer to subpages.
 Such links are usually an indicator of high quality and topic-relevant links, which Google and other search engines rate as particularly good.